priyankas9/Notes/kmc/to-do.md

 - Building image should be dsiplayed
 - name suggestion in road name
 - In form map display just make the map get dis[played in the ward 15 only
+- swap postiton of business layer below building
+- comment info tool
+- check if forget password is working or not
+- label alaignment of filter in every model
+- display of point of interest layer -label
+- swap datatble column
+- chart labels padding